 This course examines theoretical and empirical issues regarding international labour economics.
 While goods and capital markets across countries are integrating rapidly, labour markets are integrating at a much slower pace, especially between developing and developed countries.
 Nevertheless labour markets are deeply affected by the integration in the other markets.
 The relationship between labour markets dynamics and the integration in capital and goods markets will be the focus of the course.
 Topics to be covered include regional labour market differences, the interaction between international trade, capital flows and labor markets, the importance of human capital formation for development, and international migration.
-1 Credit in developing countries (e.g., Grameen Bank-a highly successful rural micro-credit program in Bangladesh).1 The approach will be of a theoretical nature, applying tools of general microeconomic theory to some of the major issues of the international economy.
+1 Credit of a theoretical nature, applying tools of general microeconomic theory to some of the major issues of the international economy.
 Although we shall often provide illustrations using case studies, the emphasis will be on microeconomic analysis rather than descriptive accounts.
 As the course will discuss the micro-foundations of institutions as well as industry practices that have important trade policy implications, it will complement the existing courses on institutions and trade (e.g., International Trade under Imperfect Competition, Global Institutions and the International Economy).
 1 Credit